hearmeneigh/dataset-rising/README.md

 ```

 ### 6. Train a Model
-The dataset built by the `build` script is ready to be used for training as is.
+The dataset built by the `dr-build` script is ready to be used for training as is.
 Dataset Rising uses
 [Huggingface Accelerate](https://huggingface.co/docs/accelerate/index) to train Stable Diffusion models.

 To train a model, you will need to pick a base model to start from.
 The `--base-model` can be any